NithinKalidas/Appian/Functions and Interface.md

 ## 6. What are the different ways to refresh a local variable?
 Local variables can be refreshed in the following ways:

-refreshAlways: When true, the value of this local variable will be refreshed after each user interaction and each interval refresh.
+ * refreshAlways: When true, the value of this local variable will be refreshed after each user interaction and each interval refresh.

-refreshInterval: How often the variable value gets refreshed in minutes.
+ * refreshInterval: How often the variable value gets refreshed in minutes.
 When null, the variable will not be refreshed on an interval.
 Valid values include 0.5, 1, 2, 3, 4, 5, 10, 30, 60.

-refreshOnReferencedVarChange: When true, the value of this local variable will be refreshed each time the value of any variable it references within the value parameter is updated.
+ * refreshOnReferencedVarChange: When true, the value of this local variable will be refreshed each time the value of any variable it references within the value parameter is updated.
 Default is true.
-refreshOnVarChange: Refreshes the value of the local variable each time any of these specific variables change.
+ * refreshOnVarChange: Refreshes the value of the local variable each time any of these specific variables change.
 This allows you to refresh the value when a variable that is not referenced within the value parameter is updated.
-refreshAfter: Refreshes the value of the local variable after a record action, such as a related action or a record list action configured within a record type, completes from a dialog window within the Record Action Component.
+ * refreshAfter: Refreshes the value of the local variable after a record action, such as a related action or a record list action configured within a record type, completes from a dialog window within the Record Action Component.
 Instead of requiring the entire page to reload, this parameter allows you to refresh a local variable value on an interface after a record action completes.
 Valid values include RECORD_ACTION.

 ## 8. what is the difference between a!match and display value?
+Match: Evaluates the value against multiple conditions and returns a value based on a match.
+If no match is found, the default is returned. a!match(
+          value: local!cartSize,
+          equals: 0,
+          then: "Your cart is empty.",
+          equals: 1,
+          then: "1 item in cart.",
+          whenTrue: fv!value > 1,
+          then: fv!value & " items in cart.",
+          default: "Unknown."
+        )

+Displayvalue: Tries to match a value in a given array with a value at the same index in a replacement array and returns either the value at the same index or a default value if the value is not found. displayvalue( value, inArray, replacement, default ) Eg: displayvalue(2,{0,1,2},{"Low","Medium","High"},"Unknown"), returns: High""

 ## 9. what is the difference between difference and Symmetric Difference?
 Difference: Returns the values in array1 and not in array2.